tatsu432/data-analysis-agent/README.md

 8. Understand and summarize the results in natural language, explaining domain terms when relevant

+9. **Export analysis results to Confluence**
+   - Create structured Confluence reports from analysis results
+   - Automatically format content with sections, code snippets, and results
+   - Store page information for future reference

+10. **Read and summarize existing Confluence pages**
+    - Search for relevant Confluence pages
+    - Understand and handle different query types (meta-questions, specific searches)
+    - Summarize or answer questions based on Confluence content

-This provides a clear vertical slice of an "LLM analyst" workflow with integrated knowledge management and is designed to be extensible to enterprise data.
+This provides a clear vertical slice of an "LLM analyst" workflow with integrated knowledge management, Confluence documentation, and is designed to be extensible to enterprise data.

 ---